jfrohlich/angelman-consciousness/README.md

 * ana_AS_MSE_Xie_dynr_Dup15q_controls.m # Same as above for Dup15q
 * ana_AS_MSE_Xie_dynr_TD_controls.m  # Same as above for healthy controls
 * ana_AS_PermEn_Decomp.m             # This calls the permutation entropy decomposition on the AS data and does the stats, figures, etc.
-* ana_AS_TFT.m                       # This performs a time-frequency transform on the data, e.g., for finding sections of high/low delta power in the first paper (Neurosci of Consci)
 * ana_AS_wPLI_fieldtrip.m            # Compute the dibiased weighted phase locking index on AS data using Fieldtrip
 * ana_AS_wPLI_TD_fieldtrip.m         # Same as above, but for healthy controls
 * ana_AS_wPLI_Dup15q.m               # Same as above, but for Dup15q